Tracheostomy

 After the Procedure

-If the tracheostomy is temporary (for example, if the condition leading to its placement can be improved), the tube will eventually be removed.
-Healing will occur quickly, leaving a small scar.
+If the tracheostomy is temporary (for example, if the condition leading to its placement can be improved or cured), the tube will eventually be removed.
+Healing usually occurs quickly, leaving a small scar.
 Sometimes, a surgical procedure may be needed to close the site (stoma).

-Occasionally a stricture, or tightening of the trachea may develop, which may affect breathing.
+Occasionally a stricture, or narrowing of the trachea may develop, which may restrict breathing.

 If the tracheostomy tube is permanent, the hole remains open.